 Back in 2013 and more recently 2018 the Cultivation Street front garden winners were Rockcliffe Avenue in Whitley Bay, where residents had battled with dog mess, graffiti and vandalism.
 They got together to transform the area with their front gardens, making sure that visitors respected it.
 That is one thing we pride ourselves in at Cultivation Street - not denying people the opportunity to enter again if they have been successful.

 In 2014 in Kings Heath, Birmingham, there was a guy called Trevor who always used to sit on this park bench near some flats.
 He was an old guy with no family, and eventually a couple of the neighbours got talking to him.
 He said he liked to sit in the communal lawn of the block of flats because he used to have a house with a garden, but he could no longer afford it and now he was living in a flat.

 So the neighbours started creating a garden for the community with Trevor, and eventually everybody got involved.
 Unfortunately, Trevor passed away as the garden was finished, but the essence of the community had already been built with his help and community gardening still continues today.

-More recently in 2018 we've been inspired by a range of gardens, that target people's specific needs.
-With an ethos of accessibility and inclusion, 30 Armed Forces veterans have worked tirelessly to turn a once-neglected area of scrubland into a lush garden accessible to wheelchair users and amputees alike.
+In 2018 we were inspired by a range of gardens targetting people's specific needs.
+With an ethos of accessibility and inclusion, 30 Armed Forces veterans worked tirelessly to turn a once-neglected area of scrubland into a lush garden accessible to wheelchair users and amputees alike.

 Another garden that secured a Regional Community Garden prize in 2018 was the Tenby Day Centre in Wales.
 This fantastic project uses gardening as therapy for elderly people suffering from depression, loneliness and dementia.
 They have a remembrance rose garden, comfortable seating areas and a herb garden to stimulate the senses of partially-sighted visitors.